FAQ

 What prevents AI from becoming a ruler?

-The AI is not given authority over culture, meaning, or voluntary association.
-Its role is narrow: enforce what must never happen.
-It cannot create new rules, only apply the fixed ones.
-Design principles include transparency, decentralization, and multiple checks so that no single system holds unaccountable power.
+The AI doesn't get a say over how we live, what we believe, or who we associate with.
+Its job is narrow: enforce what must never happen.
+It can't invent new rules, only apply the ones that already exist.
+The design aims for transparency, decentralization, and checks so no single system holds unaccountable power.

 -